Living Sculpture (mirror)

 “The material was a bit like a magnet pulling me in.
 I felt attracted to it.”

-In the gallery, people are invited to activate the sculptures in pairs or small groups, and experience them from a participative rather then performative point of view.
+In the gallery, people are invited to activate the sculptures in pairs or small groups, animated the gallery space through impromptu performances.